Steve Bell (cartoonist)

-Steven William Maclean Bell (born 26 February 1951) is an English political cartoonist, whose work appears in The Guardian and other publications.
+Steven William Maclean Bell (born 1951) is an English political cartoonist, whose work has appeared in a number of publications, notably The Guardian from 1981 to 2023.
 He is known for his left-wing views.

 Early life

 Born in Walthamstow and raised in Slough, Bell moved with his family in 1968 to North Yorkshire, where he trained as an artist at the Teesside College of Art.
 He graduated in film-making and art from the University of Leeds in 1974 and trained as an art teacher at St Luke's College, Exeter (now St Luke's Campus at the University of Exeter), in 1975.

-He taught art for one year in Birmingham, before resigning to become a freelance cartoonist in 1977.
+He taught art for one year in Birmingham, a period of his life he would later call "the worst year of my life" and "Hell on Earth", before resigning to become a freelance cartoonist in 1977.

 Cartoonist

 While still teaching, Bell did unpaid work providing the magazine Birmingham Broadside with illustrations, including a comic strip featuring Maxwell the Mutant who changed into someone different every time he drank a pint of mild.